Market orders allow you to get into the market quickly and enable you to capitalise on an impending move.

 Once you have selected whether you want to go long or short at the current market price, you can then use ‘Buy Market’ or ‘Sell Market’ to submit your order.
+Check the box next to Reduce only to enable this order flag.
 The cost of the order, the value of the order, and the available balance are displayed in the lower part of the order panel.

 Once your order is confirmed, it will be executed immediately at the best available price and the trader making a market order is known as a 'market taker'.

 You will get two notifications on the bottom right-hand side, one for the submission of the order and one for when the order has been filled.